Laverna/laverna/app/docs/README.md

 --------------
 Published under GNU GPL v.3

-Also Laverna uses a lot of other libraries and each of this [libraries uses different licences] [2].
+Laverna uses a lot of other libraries and each of these [libraries uses different licences] [2].

 [1]: http://bitwiseshiftleft.github.io/sjcl/
 [2]: https://github.com/Laverna/laverna/blob/master/bower.json